A duality of locally compact groups which does not involve the Haar measure

 \section{Introduction}

-A famous theorem of L. S. Pontryagin states that a commutative locally compact group $G$ is isomorphic to its second dual group, where the dual group $\widehat G$ is the set of all unitary characters of $G$, which has a natural group structure.
+A well-known theorem of L. S. Pontryagin states that a commutative locally compact group $G$ is isomorphic to its second dual group, where the dual group $\widehat G$ is the set of all unitary characters of $G$, which has a natural group structure.

-It is well known that a straightforward generalization to the non-commutative case is impossible, because the set $\widehat G$ of irreducible unitary representations of $G$ --- the natural analogue of characters --- has no reasonable group structure.
-The problem can be stated, however, in a clear abstract form as follows.
+This symmetry does not appear in the non-commutative case, because the set $\widehat G$ of irreducible unitary representations of $G$ --- the natural analogue of characters --- has no reasonable group structure.
+The problem can be stated, however, in an abstract form as follows.